 Essential biology of sea turtles (evolution, anatomy, physiology, behavior, life history, population dynamics) and their conservation needs; emphasis on their role in marine ecosystem structure and function.
 Basic ecological concepts integrated with related topics including the conservation and management of endangered species, the contributions of technology to the management of migratory marine species, the role of research in national and international law and policy, and the veterinary aspects of conservation.

 - Block D, Spring 2022, April 12 - May 5

 - Faculty: Dr. Matthew Godfrey

-Students interested in participating in the Sea Turtles travel course are required to acknowledge and sign the Statement of Expectations for the course prior to receiving permission to enroll.
-Email signed forms to Matthew.Godfrey@duke.edu.
+Students interested in participating in the Sea Turtles travel course are required to acknowledge and sign the statement of expectations for the course in the DUML Travel Course Qualtrics to receive a permission to enroll.

 *Course Fees: The course fee will be posted on students’ Duke bursar bill and usually includes in-country food, lodging, activity fees, and on-site course-related transportation.
 There are exceptions.
 Students should check with the instructor for details.
 Fees subject to change.